census-instrumentation/opencensus-cpp/opencensus/exporters/stats/stackdriver/README.md

 ### View metadata

-Opencensus exports views as custom metrics under the [Global](https://cloud.google.com/monitoring/api/resources#tag_global) monitored resource.
-For each view Opencensus creates a Stackdriver metric.
-This metric's name will be under the path `"custom.googleapis.com/opencensus/"`, so that, for example, a view named `"example.com/client/latency"` would translate to a Stackdriver metric named `"custom.googleapis.com/opencenus/example.com/client/latency"`.
+OpenCensus exports views as custom metrics under the [Global](https://cloud.google.com/monitoring/api/resources#tag_global) monitored resource.
+For each view, OpenCensus creates a Stackdriver metric.
+This metric's name will be under the path `"custom.googleapis.com/opencensus/"`, so that, for example, a view named `"example.com/client/latency"` would translate to a Stackdriver metric named `"custom.googleapis.com/opencensus/example.com/client/latency"`.

-Only Cumulative views may be registered for export in Opencensus, and created Stackdriver metrics have the `CUMULATIVE` type.
+Only Cumulative views may be registered for export in OpenCensus, and created Stackdriver metrics have the `CUMULATIVE` type.

 View columns translate to Stackdriver's labels.
-Opencensus adds a label `"opencensus_task"` to all exported views so that exports from different processes do not conflict.
+OpenCensus adds a label `"opencensus_task"` to all exported views so that exports from different processes do not conflict.

 ### Data

-For each row of the view's data (a unique combination of tag values) Opencensus exports a separate `TimeSeries` with label values corresponding to the row's tag values.
+For each row of the view's data (a unique combination of tag values) OpenCensus exports a separate `TimeSeries` with label values corresponding to the row's tag values.